domcloud/bridge/README.md

-# dom-next-rootkit
+# DOM Cloud Bridge

 The core script runner to control any server which has Virtualmin and Phusion Passenger boot together.
+To be used to control a server booted with DOM Cloud Docker Instance.

-## Installation
+## Self Installation

 Note: You can't put this service under Phusion Passenger because it will be killed during NginX reconfiguration so please use instruction below to run it under `pm2`.